libbyeak/andhacks25/README.md

 - `NOTION_DATABASE_ID`: The ID of the Notion DB from which to fetch events.
 This will just be an insanely long hexadecimal number.

 #### Notes on the Notion integration:
+- You must specify a time for every event.
+If you don't, you'll get a 500 error when Astro can't run date functions on undefined.

-- Blank fields in a Notion database will display as "TBA"
+- Blank fields (other than date/time) in a Notion database will display as "TBA"

 - If you change the spreadsheet's column names/types in Notion, you will need to update the schema in notion.ts.
-See that file for details of how to do so
+See that file for details of how to do that.

 ### Firebase Integration: The Portal